 What do you learn?

-The objectives of the minor are:
+The main objectives of the minor are:

 Additionally, the minor provides students with:

-- A basis for responsible entrepreneurship.
+- A basis for responsible innovation and entrepreneurship;

 - Business economics, choice of technique and innovation (5 ECTS)

-- Integration course (5 ECTS)
+- Integration course (6 ECTS)